newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 ```
 The Kaitai Struct is quite simple, there is no nested data.
 - Delimiters: 0xF0 (start and end)
-- Headers: 5 integers (32 bits) in Little Endian, , used for function types, parameters, data length, and a sequence number
+- Headers: 5 integers (32 bits) in Little Endian used for function types, parameters, data length, and a sequence number
 - Data
 - Checksum: 1 byte